vegaprotocol/documentation/docs/releases/overview.md

 - Adds support to REST to update vesting stats and fix summing the quantum balance for vesting stats.
 [Issue 11368 ↗](https://github.com/vegaprotocol/vega/issues/11368)
 - Improves error handling for badly formed stop orders.
 [Issue 11380 ↗](https://github.com/vegaprotocol/vega/issues/11380)
 - Fixes an issue with the fee stats event reporting.
 [Issue 11136 ↗](https://github.com/vegaprotocol/vega/issues/11136)
+- Fixes broken snapshots when dispatch strategies are cancelled mid-epoch.
+[Issue 11401 ↗](https://github.com/vegaprotocol/vega/issues/11401)
+- Fixes the epoch filters for `gameTeamScores`.
+[Issue 11438 ↗](https://github.com/vegaprotocol/vega/issues/11438)

-To review these changes in the last released version, see [GitHub ↗](https://github.com/vegaprotocol/vega/compare/release/v0.76.8...v0.77.0-preview.5).
+To review these changes in the last released version, see [GitHub ↗](https://github.com/vegaprotocol/vega/compare/release/v0.76.8...v0.77.0-preview.10).

 ## Version v0.76 | 2024-05-09
 This version was released to the Vega testnet on 9 May 2024.